 The Issacson Family Corporate Hero Award

-The Issacson Family Corporate Hero Award, honoring leadership in business and philanthropy, is presented at the event.
+The Corporate Hero award, honoring leadership in business and philanthropy, is named to honor the Issacson Family, leaders of AHRC NYC Foundation for generations.

 Past Corporate Hero Award recipients have included Henry Schein, Inc.; Lynn Pike, president of Capital One Bank; Gerald L. Hassell, president of The Bank of New York; Lou DiBella, executive vice president of HBO Sports; Stephen Riggio, vice chairman of Barnes & Noble; Barry Rosenblum, president of Time Warner Cable of New York City; and David W. Checketts, president of Madison Square Garden.